Berge Furre: Academic career

 Having left the University of Tromsø when elected to Parliament in 1973, he returned in 1975 as a lecturer.
 He held this position until 1985, when he was promoted to professor.
 However, he held this position for only one year.
 In 1986 he instead involved himself in Christian work.
 He held a number of positions: he was a member of the Church of Norway General Synod, the Diocese Council of Oslo and the Church of Norway Council on Ecumenical and International Relations.
 Furre became a professor of church history at the University of Oslo in 1991.
 He was also a board member of Church City Mission from 1992 to 2000.
-He was ordained a priest in 1998, 42 years after he had started his theological education.
-He retired in 2007.
+He was ordained a priest in 1998 and retired in 2007.

 He was also a member of the Lund commission from 1994 to 1996, which looked into the police intelligence services.
 During this period, Furre himself was secretly investigated by the same services.
 When this came to light, it prompted the previous Minister of Justice and the Police Grete Faremo to resign from her then post of Minister of Energy.

 Furre became a member of the Norwegian Academy of Science and Letters in 1998, and was a member of the international committee of the Norwegian Agrarian Association from 2000.
 From 2003 to 2009 he was a member of the Norwegian Nobel Committee.
 He was also the deputy chair of Det Norske Teatret from 1986 to 1997 and chair from 1997 to 2004.